glitch418/MarchMadnessBettingPlatform/README.md

 ### Project Abstract

 The March Madness Betting Platform allows users to place bets on March Madness games through an interface.
 The system consists of a frontend built in React.js, a backend using a plain Java HTTP server, and a MySQL database to store betting data.
 Users interact with the interface to place bets, which are logged in the database for tracking.
-Future enhancements may include authentication, game tracking, and additional betting features.
+Future enhancements includes authentication, game tracking, and additional betting features.

 ### Customer